horejsek/python-webdriverwrapper/README.markdown

 #### `check_errors()`

 When your test need check of errors somewhere in the middle of the test, just call this method.
-It call same check as is called after each test.
+It call same check as is called after each test with one difference that it not depends on decorator.
+It means that no error is allowed.

 #### `debug(msg)`